JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 end
 ```

-There are tons of other topics related to DataFrames.
-However, there is no time to cover them all.
-Also, there is no reason to do that, since DataFrames provides excellent [documentation](https://dataframes.juliadata.org/stable/) with a lot of examples.
+There are many topics related to DataFrames.
+However, there is not enough time to cover them all.
+We refer the reader to the excellent [documentation](https://dataframes.juliadata.org/stable/) with lots of examples.

 ## Visualizing using StatsPlots